bitcoin-sv/spv-wallet/api/README.md

 ### When to Run This Check?

-Running this test **from time to time** to ensure `oapi-codegen` don’t accidentally get compiled into builds.
+Run this test **from time to time** to ensure `oapi-codegen` don’t accidentally get compiled into builds.

 - **Before releasing a new version**
 - **After updating dependencies (`go mod tidy`)**